 j) allow new forms of human agency, including massive human agency and massive interactivity both between human beings and between human beings and machines.

+I follow here a widely dissemination definition of ‘media’ as: communication channels through which news, entertainment, education, data, or promotional messages are disseminated.
+This definition has its origins in the world of mass media, to which Neuman’s attentions were directed.
+I define ‘emerging media’ as media incorporating or influenced by the new communication channels that have arisen and continue to arise as a result of the expansion of the internet, channels marked specifically by their ability to allow 1. the very rapid creation, customization and combination of digital entities of an ever-expanding range of new sorts and the practically cost-free dissemination of such entities to new kinds of mass and bespoke audiences.

-This is not of course an exhaustive list of the effects of emerging media.
+The above is not of course an exhaustive list of the effects of emerging media.
 I list these examples here only because they will allow me to illustrate some of the ways in which emerging media are already changing the social world, especially in ways that bring benefits to human beings.
 These examples will also allow me to illustrate some of the ways in which philosophy can throw a more positive light on emerging media, where standard (particularly postmodernist and deconstructionist) philosophical approaches in this area have tended to emphasize their negative features.

 Eric Whitacre’s Virtual Choir

 An example which illustrates almost all of the aforementioned effects is provided by the series of digital performances created by the American composer/conductor Eric Whitacre through what he calls the Virtual Choir.
 In Fly to Paradise of 2014, for example, Whitacre combines into a single digital entity some 6000 separate solo performances contributed by singers from more than 100 countries by merging into a single whole YouTube videos created by these singers in accordance with his instructions.

 Hitherto the actions of very large numbers of human beings have been coordinated on the basis of direct physical interactions in space and time.
 With the Virtual Choir Whitacre achieves massive coordinated action on the part of human beings who do not directly interact with each other in any way at all.
-He does this by taking advantage of the ways in which computers can allow digital entities to be combined and recombined to yield new digital entities in hitherto unanticipated ways.
+He does this by taking advantage of the ways in which computers can allow digital entities to be combined and recombined to yield new digital entities and new digital media forms in hitherto unanticipated ways.

 The process starts through the posting on the web of a score with associated conductor video and vocal guide tracks for each voice part as well as learning tools.
-Singers then create videos of themselves performing under Whitacre’s direction, and then submit these performances, initially in the form of Youtube videos as email attachments, now by using a bespoke Flash Player that allows a user to sign up, learn the piece, record and submit their video within a browser window.
+Singers then create videos of themselves performing under Whitacre’s direction, and then submit these performances, initially in the form of YouTube videos as email attachments, now by using a bespoke Flash Player that allows a user to sign up, learn the piece, record and submit their video within a browser window.

 Whitacre and his team are hereby bringing about a virtual intermeshing of shared intentions and actions of thousands of human beings acting independently and at different locations throughout the world.
 They are bringing about a move from mass audience to mass agency.